elion-health/fullstack-interview/README.md

-# Elion AI Research Assistant
+# Elion Healthcare Vendor Intelligence Platform

-An AI-powered research assistant platform that helps health IT leaders discover and analyze research papers about the health tech landscape.
+A platform for healthcare IT leaders to track and analyze vendor relationships, products, and unstructured research data about the health tech landscape.

 ## Tech Stack